ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 This and the subsequent two parts will talk about these features.
 Let’s start with network interaction.
 The two fundamental operations in any network interaction are consuming services and providing services.<br><br>

-## Consuming Services: Client Objects
+## Consuming services: Client objects

 Client applications consume network services.
 Therefore, Ballerina provides client objects to allow a program to interact with remote network services using remote methods.